AashishUpadhyay/SystemDesign/Robinhood/README.md

       txn_detail_id, txn_id, amount, credit entry, user id, user

 - Stocks Management:
   - Manages stock data.
-A search index that maintains time series data
+A key value database that manages timeseries data for each stock
-  - We also need to manage a list of stocks that have been added into the watchlists.
-A different index
+  - We also need to manage a list of stocks that have been added into the watchlists
-  - The feed received from the Exchange needs to be analysed and if the feed contains tickers that are in watchlists, we need to update the watchlists and evalaute if notifications have to be sent
 - Notifications Service: Responsible for sending notifications to the user.
 - Reporting Service: This service runs as a batch processing unit and is reponsible for the following:
   - User portfolio Calculation